syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Calendar-Events.md

 You can handle the calendar month view appointment display by using [InlineViewMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~InlineViewMode.html) property of `SfCalendar`.
 By default, `InlineViewMode` is set as `Inline`.
 Using the `InlineViewMode`, you can set the month view appointments display as follows.

-* Inline - Show the selected date’s events inline.
+* Inline - Show the selected date’s events in-line.
+In this mode, two rows of calendar will be hidden to show the events.

 * AgendaView - Show the selected date’s events below the month.

-N> If appointments not there in the selected day, `Inline` view and `AgendaView` displays the text as “No Appointments”.
-In `Inline` mode two rows of calendar will be hidden to show the selected date's events.
+N> If there is no appointment for the selected day, `Inline` view and `AgendaView` displays the text as “No Appointments”

 ## Month Appointment Indicator